Nalen98/eBPF-for-Ghidra/README.md

 # eBPF processor for Ghidra

-The extension implements eBPF architecture support for Ghidra and allows for disassembly and decompilation of ELF files containing eBPF programs.
+The extension implements eBPF architecture support for Ghidra and allows for disassembly and decompilation of eBPF programs.

+# Warning - eBPF is included in Ghidra since Ghidra 10.3

+Since May 2023, [eBPF-for-Ghidra](https://github.com/Nalen98/eBPF-for-Ghidra) has been included in the official [NationalSecurityAgency/Ghidra](https://github.com/NationalSecurityAgency/ghidra) repository.
+You can get the latest updates and fixes for the eBPF module directly in Ghidra.

+This repo may be archived in the future.

+# Examples

 Example of eBPF program you can get [here](https://github.com/vbpf/ebpf-samples).

 ![eBPF Extension](./images/eBPF.gif)